ef4/rfcs/text/0000-js-compatible-resolution.md

 1. We add the ability to use Ember's existing `import` semantics (the Module Resolver) from templates.
 This is supported in any template, irrespective of any "classic vs pods vs MU" distinction.
 This new `import` takes precedence, but anything not explicitly imported is handled the classic way by the Collection Resolver.
 2. Components and helpers inside MU code (meaning under `/src`) can _only_ be resolved by the Module Resolver, not the Collection Resolver.
 (See Compatibility Plan below for how addons can be compatible with both worlds.)
+3. Importing components and helpers that are authored in non-MU code is not supported.

 ## Frontmatter syntax